RayneWang/L-system/README.md

 # L-system
-This L-system is based off of [Brenden Morales' L-system](https://github.com/Brenden-Morales/Three.js-L-systems).
+This is an L-system created using three.js and webGL.This system is built upon [Brenden Morales' L-system](https://github.com/Brenden-Morales/Three.js-L-systems).

 This updated L-system includes:
 - cylinder branches (with texture mapping)